lamplightdev/compost-hn/README.md

 # compost-hn

-> A [Hacker News PWA](https://hnpwa.com/) implementation using WebComponents and [compost](https://github.com/lamplightdev/compost-hn) - a small collection of web component mixins
+> A [Hacker News PWA](https://hnpwa.com/) implementation using native Web Components and [compost](https://github.com/lamplightdev/compost-hn) - a small collection of web component mixins.

-Uses the unofficial HackerNews API [node-hnapi](https://github.com/cheeaun/node-hnapi).
+Uses the unofficial HackerNews API [node-hnapi](https://github.com/cheeaun/node-hnapi), and works on all modern browsers.

 See [https://compost-35844.firebaseapp.com/top/](https://compost-35844.firebaseapp.com/top/) for a live production build.